Thank you for hearing the bat signal

 Work with local organizations that work with bats and ask them how you can help.
 Let people know if they find injured bats, they can reach out to local bat rehabilitators.

-CELEBRATE Year of the Bat in 2027
+Celebrate Year of the Bat in 2027.

 The Weird and Wonderful World of Bats: Demystifying These Often-Misunderstood Creatures by Dr. Alyson Brokaw